“Let’s give away an iPad!”

 Business: Online boutique that sells clothing for pregnant women

-Here are a few ideas of prizes this store could offer in their giveaway:
+Here are a few ideas of prizes this store could offer:

 - Gift certificate to the store